openTdataCH/netexRealisationGuideSwitzerland/docs/10_common.md

-# Common elements
+# Common Elements

-## id/versions and other attributes
+## id/version and other Attributs

-* `version` is generelly always set to `"1"`
+* `version` is generally always set to `"1"`
 * We use `responsibilitySetRef` in the following elements xxx
 * We use `nameOfClass` in the XXXRef elements.

 All other defined attributes like `created`, `changed`, `modification` are not used.
 If we need one we will inform about it in the table associated with the element.

 ## MultilingualString
-NeTEx uses the type “MultilingualString” for descriptive text elements (e.g. Notice text, Name, ShortName etc.).
+NeTEx uses the type `MultilingualString` for descriptive text elements (e.g. Notice text, Name, ShortName etc.).
 However, only one language can be set for a given element (`<MultilingualString lang=”xx”>`).
 Additional languages are introduced through the `AlternativeName` and `AlternativeText` object described in tbd and tbd.